darinz/ML/practice-1/p4/solution_p4.md

 **Key insight:** **MLE for exponential distribution** is the **reciprocal of the sample mean**.

-**23. Extra Credit: You are taking a multiple-choice exam that has 4 answers for each question.
+**Problem 23.
+Extra Credit: You are taking a multiple-choice exam that has 4 answers for each question.
 You are a smart student, so in answering a question on this exam, the probability that you know the correct answer is $p$, and you always choose the correct answer when you know it.
 If you don't know the answer, you choose one (uniformly) at random.
 What is the probability that you knew the correct answer to a question, given that you answered it correctly?**
 *   (a) $p+\frac{1-p}{4}$
 *   (b) $\frac{p}{1+p}$
 *   (c) $\frac{p}{p+\frac{1-p}{4}}$